medialab/minet/docs/cli.md

   -t TOKEN, --token TOKEN                    Mediacloud API token (also called key).
 Can also be configured in a .minetrc file as "mediacloud.token" or read from the MINET_MEDIACLOUD_TOKEN env variable.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the output will be printed to stdout.
   -c COLLECTIONS, --collections COLLECTIONS  List of collection ids to search, separated by commas.
+  --filter-query FILTER_QUERY                Solr filter query `fq` to use.
+Can be used to optimize some parts of the query.
   -m MEDIAS, --medias MEDIAS                 List of media ids to search, separated by commas.
   --publish-day PUBLISH_DAY                  Only search stories published on provided day (iso format, e.g. "2018-03-24").
   --publish-month PUBLISH_MONTH              Only search stories published on provided month (iso format, e.g. "2018-03").